 Does someone need your help?

 Do you know someone who’s suffering, acting out or putting themselves or others in harm’s way?
-Do you feel that you can't give them enough emotional support or simply don't know how?
+Do you feel that you can't give them enough emotional support or don't know how?
 It's okay.
 You can still help.

 A concerned persons report is a confidential way for concerned classmates, employees, family members and friends to report challenging and at-risk behaviors of peers and loved ones to the Dean of Students.

 - Aggressive behavior